Sanchari-007/Deep-Q-Learning-Lunar-Lander/README.md

+This is a Lab exercise of my Machine Learning Specialization certification by Stanford University (Coursera)

 # 🚀 Deep Q-Learning: Lunar Lander

 This repository contains my implementation of **Deep Q-Learning (DQN)** to solve the **Lunar Lander** problem using the OpenAI Gym environment.
 The project walks through key concepts of reinforcement learning, agent training, and performance evaluation in a step-by-step manner using Jupyter Notebook.